Drake-Sponsored Public Service Internships for Summer-Paid

 There are a number of conditions that federal regulations impose on the FWS Community Service internships:

-A IOLTA (Supreme Court of Iowa Interest on Lawyers' Trust Accounts) grant to the Drake Law School provides matching funds to support FWS summer internships for Drake law students and travel expenses for the orientation program.
-This grant funding guarantees that Iowa Legal Aid and Story County Legal Aid have the necessary matching funds to participate and obtain FWS funding for eight to ten interns for summer 2011.
+An IOLTA (Supreme Court of Iowa Interest on Lawyers' Trust Accounts) grant to the Drake Law School provides matching funds to support FWS summer internships for Drake law students and travel expenses for the orientation program.
+This grant funding guarantees that Iowa Legal Aid and Story County Legal Aid have the necessary matching funds to participate and obtain FWS funding for summer interns.

 Current 1L and 2L students are eligible.
 Applicants must have a 2.00 law school CGPA, both at the time of application AND at the time of the commencement of the internship.
 Faculty supervision of this internship enables interns to be certified under the Iowa Supreme Court Student Practice Rule.
 Current 1L students can handle fact investigation, client interviews, and actual administrative agency evidentiary hearings.
 Current 2L students can handle all of the above AND actual in-court representation, under the supervision of licensed Iowa counsel.